DePayFi/documentation/docs/payments/index.md

 ## Preparation

-In order to receive Web3 Payments directly, you need to have a wallet and an address on each blockchain you want to support.
+In order to receive Web3 Crypto Payments directly, you need to have a wallet and an address on each blockchain you want to support.

 [Get ready to integrate DePay](/docs/payments/preparation)